Azure/cortana-intelligence-quality-assurance/Technical Deployment Guide/README.md

 This tutorial will guide you through the process creating, from the ground up, a predictive manufacturing solution.
 Other related resources provided here:
  -  an extensive [solution description](https://github.com/Azure/cortana-intelligence-quality-assurance-manufacturing/blob/master/Technical%20Deployment%20Guide/SolutionDescription.md).
  -  [data flow](https://github.com/Azure/cortana-intelligence-quality-assurance-manufacturing/blob/master/Technical%20Deployment%20Guide/DataFlowReport.md) report demonstrating how post deployment monitoring can be used to visualize the timing and work-load of each key components of the solution.

+**For technical problems or questions about deploying this solution, please post in the issues tab of the repository.**

 2. Solution architecture description:
 =====================================